The Progressive Cavity Pump Replacement Parts

 The drive shaft is a metal pump part that locates between the coupling rod (by the universal joint set) and the driving end, such as a reducer or various drive motors.
 It’s also a replaceable pump spare part.
 The drive shafts usually are corrupted by natural wear or media changes in working conditions.

-The Coupling Joint Set
+The Universal Joint Set

 The universal joint set is also known as the universal joint assembly.
 It consists of a group of spare parts and locates at both ends of the coupling rod.
 Generally, it successfully connects the rotor and the driving shaft to the coupling rod more stably and firmly.